On the Convergence Theory of Pipeline Gradient-based Analog In-memory Training: Conclusions and Limitations

 \section{Conclusions and Limitations}

-{This paper study the pipeline algorithms for AIMC accelerators in the convergence and computation aspects.
-We study the existing synchronous pipeline algorithm and propose the first asynchronous pipeline algorithm on AIMC accelerators.} The synchronous pipeline achieves the best convergence rate in terms of sample complexity, but training bubbles reduce computation density.
-To enable more devices to be active, an asynchronous pipeline discards the synchronization at the end of one mini-batch, achieving a higher computation density, with the cost of slightly increased sample complexity.
-Simulations reveal the extraordinary speedup potential of our asynchronous pipeline for analog computing.
-A limitation of this work is that AIMC accelerator behaviors can only be simulated but not on the actual analog chips.
-But this is a necessary step for every new technology, and future work should verify its efficiency as the technology matures.
+This paper theoretically investigates the pipeline algorithms for AIMC accelerators with respect to convergence and computation complexity.
+To unlock the full potential of pipeline training, asynchronous pipeline discards the synchronization at the end of one mini-batch to maximize the accelerator usage.
+We theoretically demonstrate that {\AnalogSGDAP} achieves maximal computational density with only a slight sacrifice in sample complexity through higher-order terms, which brings extraordinary speedup on wall-clock complexity.
+Simulations validate our theoretical findings.
+A limitation of this work is the lack of real hardware validation, but this is a necessary step for every new technology and is widely used in current research regarding the algorithm development for AIMC accelerators.
+Future work should verify its efficiency as the technology becomes mature.